Sisira6K/codeyou-devops-aws-challenge9-ecs/README.md

 ### **Step 3: Set Up a GitHub Actions CI/CD Pipeline**
 Create a workflow file at `.github/workflows/main.yml` in your repository.
+- **NOTE**: We are intentionally allowing the audit step to fail because this repo has too many vulnerabilities to address but we still want to know about them.

 **Reminder: Setup your repo credentials for your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD**